ChrisTian206/ChrisTian206/README.md

   <img width="48" height="48" src="https://img.icons8.com/color/48/django.png" alt="Django"/>
 </p>

 I'm on a journey to enhance my development skills, and I'm currently diving deep into **Django**, I have a repo that keeps track of my learning journey!
+This Django project is aiming to built a e-commerce website that handles product listing, user auth, cart management, order management, shipping management, transaction management.
+Other tools will be used are, but not limited to, React, Redux, React-Bootstrap, AWS S3, AWS SES, MapBox, and etc.

 ### 🔨 Currently Working On